-Authorization Testing Automation Cheat Sheet
+Authorization Testing Automation Cheat Sheet¶

 When you are implementing protection measures for an application, one of the most important parts of the process is defining and implementing the application's authorizations.
 Despite all of the checks and security audits conducted during the creation phase, most of the problems with authorizations occur because features are added/modified in updated releases without determining their effect on the application's authorizations (usually because of cost or time issue reasons).

-To deal with this problem, we recommend that developars automate the evaluation of the authorizations and perform a test when a new release is created.
+To deal with this problem, we recommend that developers automate the evaluation of the authorizations and perform a test when a new release is created.
 This ensures that the team knows if changes to the application will conflict with an authorization's definition and/or implementation.

 An authorization usually contains two elements (also named dimensions): The Feature and the Logical Role that accesses it.
-Sometime a third dimension named Data is added in order to define access that includes a filtering at business data level.
+Sometimes a third dimension named Data is added in order to define access that includes a filtering at business data level.

 Generally, the two dimensions of each authorization should be listed in a spreadsheet that is called an authorization matrix.
 When authorizations are tested, the logical roles are sometimes called a Point Of View.